 If you’re looking for how to get rid of cockroaches, then you’re in the right place.
 I’m going to tell you all the secrets.
 Kill a bunch of them in as little as 7 days and get rid of them–completely–foever in just a couple of months.
 Just follow my advice here and you’ll be see results, guaranteed.

-Also, be sure check out the wealth of information and guides listed near the bottom.
+Also, be sure check out the wealth of information listed below near the bottom.

 There are currently over 3,000 known species of roaches in the world.
-However, only four cockroach species are commonly pests.
+Four cockroach species are well-known to be pests.
 They are: